 It should taste creamy, and lightly sweet, but not quite as sweet as a traditional pumpkin spice latte.

-You can store this pumpkin coffee creamer in an airtight container in the fridge for up to 5 days.
+You can store this pumpkin coffee creamer in a sealed mason jar in the fridge for up to 5 days.
 This recipes makes roughly 4 to 5 servings, so it should last you the whole week, if you want a daily pumpkin coffee fix.

 It’s normal for non-dairy coffee creamers to separate when you store them in the fridge.
 Be sure to give it a good shake when you’re ready to use it again.